oleh-vt/big-company/README.md

 - an employee is a CEO if the employee does not have a manager
 - there can be exactly one CEO
 - an employee is a manager if the employee has subordinates
+- the manager id references existing employee in the file, otherwise it is treated as an error

 ### How to run